HomechevronRightThe First Ever Bumblebee Retirement Home

 BEE FRIENDLY BUNDLE

 If you're not quite up to building your own bee-sized retirement home, look no further!
 Our Bee Friendly Bundle includes a pre-made bee house that the O.A.Bees will love all the same.
-It also comes with a lavender plant (which pollinators love) in a lovely ceramic pot as well as a grow bar which will grow into more bee friendly blooms!
+It also comes with a lavender plant (which pollinators love) in a lovely ceramic pot.

 You can find even more info on helping bees over at BEEVIVE.
 There are tips, tricks, and bits you can buy to help bees in need.